meteor/meteor/content/data-loading.md

 In all of our examples so far (outside of using`Meteor.publishComposite()`) we've returned a cursor from our `Meteor.publish()` handlers.
 Doing this ensures Meteor takes care of the job of keeping the contents of that cursor in sync between the server and the client.
 However, there's another API you can use for publish functions which is closer to the way the underlying Distributed Data Protocol (DDP) works.

 DDP uses three main messages to communicate changes in the data for a publication: the `added`, `updated` and `removed` messages.
-So, we can simiarly do the same for a publication:
+So, we can similarly do the same for a publication:

 ```js
 Meteor.publish('custom-publication', function() {